SELLING WITH US

 Muskoka MLS DatafeedAbout UsOur Listings

 Travel to and around Muskoka is easy with an international airport (YQA) and 2 - 4 lane highways.
 The water and the forests are still the main attraction on all the lakes.
 There are approximately 7,000 recreational properties on the 3 big lakes; Lake Muskoka, Lake Rosseau and Lake Joseph.
-People from around the world own Muskoka Cottages on the lakes.
 Few places in the world duplicate its natural beauty, peacefulness and accessibility.